Corvette enthusiasts await debut of 2014 model

 That position has been secured by continuous technical improvements and equipment upgrades to the car over the decades, with the 2014 Corvette poised to offer “better performance by every measure” than its predecessors, according to chief engineer Tadge Juechter.

-At its heart is a new version of Chevrolet’s long-running “small block” V8 - a 6.2-liter engine that produces 450 horsepower, but can run under part throttle on only four cylinders and is expected to return average fuel economy of better than 26 miles per gallon.
+At its heart is a new version of Chevrolet’s long-running “small block” V8 -- a 6.2-liter engine that makes 450 horsepower, but can run under part throttle on only four cylinders and is expected to return average fuel economy of better than 26 miles per gallon.

 The Porsche is priced from $83,000 to $173,000.
 The current Corvette starts at just over $50,000 and runs up to $112,600.